-Note: Cross listed as GCIP 296
+Note: Cross listed as GCIP 296; may be taken 4 times

 Independent work on a specified sustained project which does not fit into the context of regularly scheduled classes.
 Students work from a contract agreed upon by the student and the instructor.